krishl/krishel-website/about.md

 I majored in Economics at Hunter College and was elected as Webmaster for the pre-dental club by my sophomore year.
 Toward the end of college I got the opportunity to take elective courses such as “Introduction to Computer Science,” “Computers and Money,” and “Introduction to Python,” all of which amplified my interest in computer technology.

 After graduating, I explored careers that combined technology with analytical thinking and creativity – three skills that I have honed and enjoyed throughout my life.
-After evaluating the culmination of my past experiences, I became a full stack web developer and I am now committed to pursuing a career as a software professional.
+After evaluating the culmination of my past experiences, I studied web development, networking, and data science to further my career as a technology professional.

+TECHNICAL SKILLS
-Proficient in: Ruby, Rails, Sinatra, SQL, Javascript, jQuery, React, Redux, HTML, CSS, Git, Heroku, Photoshop, Final Cut Pro Exposure to: Python, C++
+Web Development: JavaScript, Ruby, Ruby on Rails, HTML, CSS, Sinatra, jQuery, React.js, Redux, Git, Heroku Data Science: Python, Pandas, Scikit-Learn, SQL, Jupyter Notebook
+Networking: IPv4, IPv6, TCP/IP, LAN, WAN, Cisco Routers, Cisco Switches
+Software: Visual Studio Code, Atom, Terminal, Microsoft Office, Windows, macOS, Linux

+A+ and CCNA certified.

 Email: krishel.lasam@gmail.com